panditanvita/network/README.md

 It uses the [DescribingWords](https://describingwords.io) API for cross-referencing and the Tweepy API for contacting Twitter.

 The bot was created as part of the MIT CMS.614 Network Cultures class assignments.

+Usage:
+update the TEST_QUERY field in bot.py to match your preferred media content. update recombine_and_mirror re.match so it doesn't match against very common keywords - it's nicer to avoid repetitive tweets.

+run python3 bot.py

+Further ideas:
+- automatically switch search queriesi every day.
+Searching for #NetworkMirrorBot as originally planned is likely to not lead to anything.
+But we don't want to stay frozen on a single author all the time.
+- delete all tweets older than 2 days with no likes or comments,